TheRaphael0000/tahm-ken.ch/readme.md

 - [x] in the compositions, update the filter to only show available champs
 - [x] search for champions when typing letters

-## todo
-- [ ] recompute the optimized composition for "Variety's Overrated"
-- [ ] add a caching system for the API calls, see if its better to use cassiopeia instead of riotwatcher
-- [ ] show challenges for each champions when hovering them
-- [ ] responsiveness for mobile
-- [ ] update table sorting and add visual clue of the current sort
-- [ ] use genetic algorithms to find the best compositions to try to avoid having always the same champs in the best compositions
-- [ ] User eXperience (help needed)

 ## install
 you need python